Skip to main content

 1. Documentary-Style Storytelling

 Modern couples are moving away from heavily posed photographs in favor of authentic, documentary-style coverage.
 This trend emphasizes capturing genuine emotions, candid interactions, and the natural flow of the wedding day.
-Photographers are focusing on being observers rather than directors, resulting in more meaningful and emotional imagery.

 2. Drone Photography Integration